 - No work request or task gets overlooked, leading to a more productive and comfortable working environment

 - Work orders are automatically generated and assigned to the right department according to the urgency

 - Proactive scheduling reduces the number of emergency repairs needed and the costs associated with them

 - Greater visibility over maintenance jobs and improved communication with other departments

 - Better efficiency through integration with essential business apps

 A robust facilities management solution will allow you to do all of the above, and much more.
 Most CAFM tools also have asset management as a core feature.
-This allows you to log and track each piece of equipment in your building.
+This allows facility managers to log and track each piece of equipment within a built environment.

-Other features you may come across include parts and supply management, proposal management, incident management and detailed analytics.
+Other key features include parts and supply management, proposal management, incident management, and detailed analytics.